frodiBjorn/hexlet-git/INFO.md

-git is awesome
+git is awesome new line
-new line git status